Connect with an advisor to explore program requirements, curriculum, transfer credits process, and financial aid options.

 Purdue Global Leadership

-Jodene DeKorte is the academic dean and vice president of the School of General Education.
+Jodene DeKorte is the academic dean and vice president of the School of Multidisciplinary and Professional Studies.
 DeKorte served as the first chair of the Mathematics General Education Literacy Group, helping to develop the mathematics general education literacies.
 In 2016, the general education program won an Exemplary Program Award from the Association of General and Liberal Studies (AGLS).
 DeKorte was also elected to serve a 3-year term on the AGLS council.
 Prior to Purdue Global, DeKorte was a department chair and mathematics faculty member at Front Range Community College and worked in the Weld County School District.

 Education: PhD, Colorado State University; MA, BA, University of Northern Colorado